Eshan05/Event-Certificates/README.md

 ![Main](./public/images/1727322512391.png "Main")

 A certificate website with ability to hand out multiple certificate in PDF Format for various events.
 It has a nice, minimal and interactive UI which is responsive for small as well as large screens.
-Built using Node/Express and MongoDB it allows for multiple template, multiple schemas/models and a central CSV processor alongside indiviual ones.
+Built using Node/Express and MongoDB it allows for multiple template, multiple schemas/models and a central CSV processor alongside individual ones.
 At a glance the app consists of

 - **🌐 Node/Express Backend**: with main entry via `app.js` into `gateway.ejs`.
-- **📊 CSV Exports**: Specific datasets in `Datasets/` which are uploaded via files in `CSV_Handlers`.
+- **📊 CSV Imports**: Specific datasets in `Datasets/` which are uploaded via files in `CSV_Handlers`.
 Includes a centralized CSV Processor.
-- **🖼️ Dynamic PDF Generation**: Many templates which are programatically written to via **`pdflib`** allowing for OpenType fonts and high customization.
+- **🖼️ Dynamic PDF Generation**: Many templates which are programmatically written to via **`pdflib`** allowing for OpenType fonts and high customization.
 - **✅ Proper Tests**: Tests written in **Jest** to streamline the process.
 - **🎨 UI/UX**: A minimal and responsive UI which can be easily modified as per liking.
 Uses **Tailwind CSS** and has dark mode.
 - **📈 Scalability**: Scalable for large datasets with good error handling and easy to modify.
 - **🔍 PDF Layout Testing**: Allows you to test out placement of text on any PDF via `try-pdf.ejs`.
 Includes setting font size and font family.
 - **🔔 Toasts**: Features a great, minimal and stacking toast functionality with various types as per requirements
+- **🥇 Verification**: Verify certificates with the unique `CertID` provided with every certificate.
+You can return information corresponding to the event the certificate was for
 - **📝 Feedback & FAQs**: A feedback optionality in the forms.
 A dedicated FAQs page and redirects in case of errors.
 Loading indicator during page load
 - **📋 Admin Dashboard**: An admin dashboard with **pagination** and **sentiment analysis**.
 Shows total number of users attended, number of users who got their certificates and most recent certificate receivers.
 Also uses `chartjs`.